speedchecker/flutter_plugin/README.md

 ## Permission requirements

-Free version of the plugin requires location permission to be able to perform speed test.
+Free version of the plugin requires location permission to be able to perform a speed test.
 You need to handle location permission in your app level.
 Check out our [location policy](https://github.com/speedchecker/flutter_plugin/wiki/Privacy-&-consent)

 ## Usage